abdusco/qme/README.md

 ```

 If the server already shut down, it will assume the server role and start executing & listening again.
 So no matter when
-& where you run `qme`, it will run the command now or after other queued commands finishes executing, but not at the same
+& where you run `qme`, it will run the command now or after other queued commands finishes executing, but not at the
-time.
+same time.

+## TODO

+- [ ] Make idle timeout configurable
+- [ ] Support separate queues (e.g. one queue for CPU-heavy, another one for network-heavy, etc.)
+- [ ] Support command weights, so that important commands are executed first